Applying for the Loan

 Minimum number of credits for loans:

-If a student plans on changing their enrollment after receiving a student loan, he or she should contact Central Financial Aid before making any final decision or submitting paperwork.
+If a student plans on changing their enrollment after receiving a student loan, he or she should contact Student Financial Aid before making any final decision or submitting paperwork.
 Your counselor will review with you the effects dropping course(s) will have on your loan eligibility.

 The total loan amount a student is eligible for is based on the following formula: